luisvinicius167/dutier/README.md

 /**
  * Use dispatch to return new values based on the state
- * tree. dispatch returns a Promise with your action type and
+ * tree. dispatch is async and returns a Promise with your action type and
  * the actual state
  */
 dispatch(increment( 1 ))